-C++ map rbegin function is used to return a reverse iterator referring to the last element of the map container.
+The C++ map rbegin method is utilized to retrieve a reverse iterator that points to the final element of the map data structure.

-A reverse iterator of map moves in reverse direction and incrementing it until it reaches to the beginning (First element) of the map container.
+A reverse iterator of a map moves in the opposite direction, incrementing towards the start (first element) of the map container until it reaches there.

 Syntax